 - Half of employers check current employees’ social media profiles, and over a third have reprimanded or fired an employee for inappropriate content (such as inappropriate posts related to drugs, alcohol, sex, profanity, race, religion, etc.)

 - 70% of employers use social media to screen candidates.

 Detective work is a big part of recruitment.
 Our clients hire us to find the best candidates possible, based primarily on work experience – but they are also looking for a good cultural fit and someone whose values align with those of the company (or, more specifically, the team/hiring manager).
 Competent HR professionals working for companies that hire directly also look to establish a sense of an applicant’s personality, motivators, and attitude.
 As such, despite the well-intentioned advice and a proposed new set of guidelines issued by Newfoundland’s Privacy Commission, the practice of background checks via social media is unlikely to end anytime soon.

 Understanding the impact of social media on our candidate’s career chances, therefore, we have devised some helpful pointers to help you achieve a modicum of privacy, while appealing to potential employers, clients, and collaborators.

 It’s important to understand the difference between your personal self and your career self.

 LinkedIn and Facebook are a great place to start.
 LinkedIn is a medium designed specifically to showcase your professional self.
 Facebook, on the other hand, is designed for networking and advertising, either for your professional or personal self, but is generally a representation of your personal life (family and vacation photos, etc.) As such, the things that you post and contribute should reflect those differences.
-If you launched your business – purchase a Grand Opening Banner and share it on social media.

 Below is a rundown of the most popular social media platforms and our advice for each: